 When does dry eye merit a call to Dr. Aizuss for treatment?

 Chronic dry eye and occasional dry eye aren’t really the same thing.
 A dusty, windy day could cause some dry eye symptoms, but they will pass.
 If you need, you can alleviate the symptoms with artificial tear eyedrops.
 Chronic dry eye can lead to eye damage if left untreated.
 Chronic dry eye won’t respond to temporary changes such artificial tears or avoiding a source of blowing warm air.
 Chronic dry eye is more likely due to a lack of tear production or substandard tear quality, and it will likely need treatment from a professional such as Dr. Aizuss.

 Preventing Dry Eye

-Dr. David Aizuss from Ophthalmology Associates of the Valley proudly serves patients in Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Hills, and Reseda, CA with dry eye treatments.
-Call (818) 907-1038 to schedule an appointment today!
+Dr. David Aizuss from Ophthalmology Associates of the Valley proudly serves patients in Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Oaks, and Reseda, CA with treatments for dry eyes.
+If you are experiencing dry eye symptoms, call (818) 907-1038 to schedule an appointment today!